drwpow/pow.rs/src/content/blog/we-migrated-to-nextjs.md

 The `config.isServer` flag within webpack becomes your best friend when the same code has to run in multiple environments.

-You also have Next.js’ propretary `getInitialProps()` lifecycle addition to React, which only runs in server-mode, as well:
+You also have Next.js’ proprietary `getInitialProps()` lifecycle addition to React, which only runs in server-mode, as well:

 Oh, and let’s not forget about our good friend `window`, needed for event listening, window